How To Edit This Site

 Create a new post

 This will create a new blog file.
-It will already contain some metadata in the usual Jekyll way.
+It will already contain some metadata.
 Under the metadata, add your markdown formatted content.
 Once the blog is regenerated the post should show up in the blog section of the site.

 Create a new page